maheshdethe01/Simple-Linear-Regression/README.md

 # Simple-Linear-Regression

-## Used Simple Linear Regression for mentioned datasets: WC_At & Newspaper Dataset.
+## Used Simple Linear Regression for mentioned datasets: WC_AT & Newspaper Dataset.